 - Repeated reprocessing has minimal effect on reusable devices.
-End of life is - Remove gross soiling by submerging the device into cold water (<40°C) immediately after use.
-Do not use fixating detergent or hot water as this can cause the fixation of residua which may influence the result of the reprocessing process.
-Remove surface contamination with paper tissue.

-• Follow hospital protocols when handling contaminated and bio-hazardous - materials.
-Devices should be cleaned within 30 minutes after use to minimize the potential of staining, damage and drying.

-• Do not attempt to resterilize, Globus Medical, Inc. will not accept devices for - reprocessing that have been reprocessed or sterilized by other facilities.

-Pack the devices in a biohazard bag and ship to Globus Medical, Inc. for reprocessing.
+End of life is normally determined by wear and damage due to use. • Remove gross soiling by submerging the device into cold water (<40°C) - process.
+Remove surface contamination with paper tissue. - Follow hospital protocols when handling contaminated and bio-hazardous materials.
+Devices should be cleaned within 30 minutes after use to minimize the potential of staining, damage and drying. • Do not attempt to resterilize, Globus Medical, Inc. will not accept devices for - Provide the devices in a biohazard bag and ship to Globus Medical, Inc. for - reprocessing.